H2L1/Initial-Pre-Work/README.md

 ## From start to finish, how does data reach you to be rendered in the browser?

+I think this is the same as the first answer.

 ## What code is rendered in the browser?